Thompson Benton Ferguson

 Thompson Benton Ferguson (March 17, 1857 – February 14, 1921) was the sixth governor of Oklahoma Territory.

 Early life

 Ferguson was born on March 17, 1857, near Des Moines, Iowa.
 The following year, he moved to Emporia, Kansas, with his parents.
-His mother died in 1860, and his father enlisted in the Union Army at the beginning of the Civil War.
-He was raised by his older sister, was educated in public schools and by teaching, he was able to finance his course through the Kansas State Normal School at Emporia.
-An earnest Bible student, he was ordained as a Methodist minister and after a short time moved to Chautauqua County, Kansas.
-There, Ferguson taught school for nine years and married Elva Shartel on June 9, 1885, in Sedan, Kansas.
+His mother died in 1860, and his father enlisted in the Union Army at the beginning of the American Civil War.
+He was raised by his older sister and educated in public schools.
+He graduated from the Kansas State Normal School (now Emporia State University) at Emporia in 1884, financing his education through teaching.
+After finishing college, he was ordained as a Methodist minister and after a short time moved to Chautauqua County, Kansas.
+There, Ferguson taught school for nine years and married Elva Shartel Ferguson on June 9, 1885, in Sedan, Kansas.
+Shartel was the daughter of the local newspaper owner and when her father died in 1890, Ferguson took over the paper.
+Elva and Thompson had five children, but only two survived to adulthood: Walter Ferguson and Tom Jr.

 Career

 In 1889, Ferguson joined the Oklahoma Land Run and staked a claim near Oklahoma City which he later sold and returned to Sedan, Kansas, where he purchased the Sedan Republican and edited it for two years.
 In October 1892, he moved to Watonga, Oklahoma Territory and established the Watonga Republican newspaper which he continued to publish until his death.
 He was appointed postmaster of Watonga in 1897.

 President Theodore Roosevelt appointed Ferguson as the sixth Governor of Oklahoma Territory (anecdotally, when Roosevelt offered Ferguson the position via telegram, Ferguson's wife Elva accepted on his behalf without consulting him) and he assumed the office on November 30, 1901.
 He served until January 5, 1906.
 Upon retirement, he returned to his residence in Watonga.
 He made two notable attempts to return to his public service.
 He was a candidate for U.S. Representative from Oklahoma in 1907 and the Republican candidate for Governor of Oklahoma in 1910.